 Outbreak surveillance & monitoring With beacon

 A person with symptoms is concerned they may be infected and contacts the local outbreak surveillance number.

 A dispatcher takes the caller’s information and sends it out through Beacon as a text message to all available and appropriate responders in the community.

 Beacon selects the nearest and most appropriate responders among those who reply, according to pre-determined selection criteria set by the dispatcher.

-The patient’s location is relayed to confirmed responders; upon arrival on-scene, responders assess and triage the patient(s), determine the need for additional resources, and prepare for transport.
+Upon arrival, responders assess and triage the patient(s), determine the need for additional resources, and prepare for isolation and/or transport.

-Continuous epidemiological and logistical tracks the patient case from initial alert to hospital arrival, providing a wealth of data to decision-makes previously unavailable.
+Continuous epidemiological and logistical monitoring tracks the patient case from point-of-contact to hospital arrival, providing a wealth of data to decision-makers previously unavailable.